 Employment Standard Defining Employee vs Independent Contractor

-On December 31, 2012, a new law goes into effect that establishes a common “employment” definition for workers’ compensation, unemployment insurance and wage & hour coverage.
-The new employment standard replaces the multiple tests previously used by these agencies and seeks to eliminate the prior confusion experienced by businesses when they received different determinations as to whether a worker was an employee or independent contractor from state agencies enforcing employment laws.
+Current law establishes a common "employment" definition for workers' compensation, unemployment insurance and wage & hour coverage.
+This employment standard replaces the multiple tests previously used by these agencies and seeks to eliminate the prior confusion experienced by businesses when they received different determinations as to whether a worker was an employee or independent contractor from state agencies enforcing employment laws.

-The new definition was developed collaboratively by a broad representation from Maine’s business and labor
+The employment standard was developed collaboratively by a broad representation from Maine's business and labor

 communities working closely with representatives of the Department of Labor, Maine Workers' Compensation Board and the Attorney General’s Office.
 The goal was to develop an "easy to understand" test that would effectively describe employment relationships across all occupations and industries.
 It was also hoped that this test could serve

 as a ‘guide’ for business owners in deciding the type of business model that best meets their needs as well as in determining whether an individual worker relationship was that of an employee or independent contractor.

 The Maine Workers' Compensation Board and the Unemployment Insurance Program will share information about and adopt one another's formal employment determinations to further streamline the audit process for employers.
 However, this does not include the rebuttable "pre-determination" process used by Workers Compensation (which is a self-declaration process that is fully rebuttable in the event of an injury), as federal law precludes someone from voluntarily giving up their protection under a State's unemployment laws.